 2. Crocs LiteRide Pacer (Men and Women)

 The Cros LiteRide Pacers are different from most Crocs you’re used to – y’know, the ones you own that are somehow coming back into style.
-These ones look like sneakers with drainage holes and are fashionable enough to go from the water to streetwear.
+These look like sneakers with drainage holes and are fashionable enough to go from the water to streetwear.
 Heck, they’re fashionable enough not to look like Crocs.

 Both the women’s version and men’s version have light, resilient foam insoles and come in a range of colors.
 They are great for canoeing, boating, or walking the dog in the rain.
 They are budget-friendly options, costing about $35 to $40.

-Reviewers of both the men’s and women’s styles say they felt comfortable wearing them.
+Reviewers of men’s and women’s styles say they felt comfortable wearing them.
 They also praised the shoe’s stylishness.
 The downside of these shoes is that they only come in whole sizes and require a little longer to dry than some water shoes.

 - Whole sizes only